-On January 27, 2016, the BC provincial government announced the new Skills Immigration Registration System (SIRS) for the BC Provincial Nominee Program.
-This is a points-based system which determines whether candidates can be invited to apply.
-The assessment is based on a number of factors such as a registrant’s level of education, previous work experience, valid job offer, and ability to do well in BC’s labour market.
+On January 27, 2016, the British Columbia government announced the new Skills Immigration Registration System (SIRS) for the BC PNP.
+This is a points-based system, which determines whether candidates can be invited to apply.
+The assessment is based on a number of factors, such as one’s level of education, work experience, job offer, and ability to do well in BC’s labour market.

-- Strategic Projects Category – In this category, a foreign company with capital can establish businesses in BC, and up to five key foreign employees of such companies can be nominated for permanent residence in the Canadian province.
+In this category, companies with foreign capital can establish businesses in British Columbia, and up to five key foreign employees of such companies can be nominated for permanent residence in the province.

-In August of 2017, British Columbia successfully launched the BC PNP Tech Pilot.
+In August of 2017, British Columbia successfully launched the Tech Pilot Under the BC PNP.
 In this stream, the government issues weekly invitations to qualified registrants with valid job offers in key technology professions.
-This regional pilot is designed for specialists with a high skill level from a list of 32 eligible occupations important for BC’s technology sector, which is a major driver of economic growth in the province, with tech employment at its highest level ever recorded.
+The BC PNP Tech Pilot is designed for specialists from a list of 32 eligible occupations important for British Columbia’s technology sector, which is a major driver of economic growth in the province, with tech employment at its highest level ever recorded.
 The demand for talent in BC’s tech sector is increasing faster than the supply.
-The Tech Pilot has been extended till June 2019.
+The BC PNP Tech Pilot has been extended till June 2019.